google-site-verification: google18dddf1f3184da4a.html G-SGGYKJQGB6

 Instead of two cats, there weren’t any.

-Professor David Rosen is a solicitor-advocate and principal of David Rosen & Co.
-He is a member of the Society of Legal Scholars, the Royal United Services Institute, and Resolution, amongst others.
-He regularly lectures as an honorary professor of Law at Brunel University in counter-fraud and counter-corruption.
+Professor Rosen is a solicitor-advocate in practice and principal of David Rosen & Co.
+He specialises in family law, divorce and financial settlements.
+David is a member of Resolution, and the Society of Legal Scholars amongst others.
+He is a full academic Professor of Professional Practice at Brunel University Law School where he lectures one day each week.